jnovembre/BSD-QBio/docs/index.md

   expressions.

 **You will need to decide which track's sessions to attend on Day 1 of the Bootcamp**.
-After Day 1, you will move throught the material in teams with mixed skill levels. **Choose which track to join for Day 1 by consulting the lecture materials and making sure that the content is at the right level for you**:
+After Day 1, you will move throught the material in teams with mixed skill levels. **Choose which track to join for Day 1 by consulting the lecture materials and making sure that the content is at the right level for you.**

 Links to the draft materials: